bernhardAxonIvy/doc/source/engine-guide/integration/elasticsearch/index.rst

 there have been several breaking changes in Elasticsearch releases.

-Now you need to tell the Axon Ivy Engine in :ref:`ivy-yaml` that an external Elasticsearch server is to be used:
+Now you need to tell the Axon Ivy Engine in :ref:`ivy-yaml` that an external Elasticsearch server has to be used:

 .. literalinclude:: ../../../../../workspace/ch.ivyteam.ivy.server.file.feature/root/configuration/templates/ivy-external-elasticsearch.yaml
   :language: yaml